glic3rinu/spam-gear/README.md

 Scans Postfix logs `/var/log/mail.log` looking for SASL authenticated users that make more than `MAX_CONNECTIONS` per time `PERIOD`.
 Covering the typical attacks on a mail server setup.

 It can disable users based on the number of connections from different and unknown networks.
-Which is a very clear pattern that connections are done from a botnet.
+Which is a very distinguishable pattern of mails sent from a botnet.

 #### Usage
     postfix-spam-scan [OPTIONS]